Oaz/AgileAndCo/README.md

-# AgileAndCo
+# Agile&Co
-An online simulation game where you manage an agile software development company, tackle real-world challenges, and lead your team to success.
+An online board game where you manage a video game company, lead your teams to success and uncover agile software development concepts along the way.